Over the Edge (1999): Event

-Jim Ross and Jerry "The King" Lawler were the English commentators for the event, while Carlos Cabrera and Hugo Savinovich were the Spanish commentators.
-Howard Finkel acted as the ring announcer.
-The referees included Tim White, Mike Chioda, and Teddy Long.
-Other officials include Vince McMahon, Pat Patterson, and Gerald Brisco.
+Jim Ross and Jerry "The King" Lawler provided English-language commentary for the event, while Carlos Cabrera and Hugo Savinovich served as the Spanish-language commentators.
+Howard Finkel acted as the event's ring announcer.
+Refereeing duties were carried out by Mike Chioda, Earl Hebner, Theodore Long, Tim White, and Jimmy Korderas, with additional officiating by Vince McMahon, Pat Patterson, and Gerald Brisco in special circumstances.